Comprehensive pet insurance with low excess

 Third party liability

-What our customers think about Napo
+What customers think about Napo

-Frequently asked questions about pet insurance excess
+Frequently asked questions

 How does excess work on pet insurance?

-Excess on pet insurance works in a similar way to any other insurance excess.
+Excess on pet insurance works in a similar way to any other kind of insurance excess.
 When you make a claim for a new condition, you’ll be asked to pay an excess to start a claim.

 Insurance companies have excess charges as a way of preventing fraud.
 They help to prevent false claims.

-We know having a sick pet and making a claim is stressful enough.
-We keep our excess low so you won’t be put off from claiming.
+At Napo, we keep our excess charge as low as possible, to show our commitment to you that we’ve got your back.
+With some insurance, a high excess charge can become a barrier for people wanting to make claims.We know having a sick pet and making a claim is stressful enough.
+So we keep our excess low so you won’t be put off from claiming.

 When do you pay excess on pet insurance?